jennybc/googlesheets/vignettes/managing-auth-tokens.md

 ![](img/google-oauth-flow-plus-httr-oauth-cache.png)

-Note: If you use RStudio, the file browser hides most dotfiles, including `.httr-oauth`.
+It's a good idea to inform yourself about the presence/absence/location of `.httr-oauth`, especially if you're having trouble with non-interactive authorization.
+Not all methods of file browsing will reveal dotfiles, so be aware of that.
+Recent versions of RStudio will show `.httr-oauth`, but older versions will not.
 From R itself, you can use `list.files(all.files = TRUE)` to get a list of files in current working directory, including dotfiles.
-It's a good idea to inform yourself about the presence/absence/location of `.httr-oauth`, especially if you're having trouble with non-interactive authorization.

 In subsequent R sessions, at the first need for authorization, `googlesheets` looks for a cached token in `.httr-oauth` before initiating the entire OAuth 2.0 flow.
 Many APIs limit the number of active tokens per account, so it's better to refresh existing tokens than to request completely new ones.
 More on refreshing later.